Pool Resurfacing - Palm Springs, CA

-After we drain the pool and it is sufficiently dry, we start prepping the surfaces.
-This typically involves covering the entire surrounding area with a protective tarp, sand blasting, and complete stripping of the pool walls and multi-coating.
+After we drain the pool and it’s sufficiently dry, we start prepping the surfaces.
+This typically involves covering the entire surrounding area with a protective tarp, sand blasting, and complete stripping the pool walls and multi-coating.

-Of course, sand blasting can be a bit dusty, but our crew knows how to keep all that to a bare minimum, so you’ll barely even notice.
-At the end of the day everything will be cleaned up and all equipment removed so you won’t even be able to tell we were there.
+Sand blasting can be a bit dusty, but our crew knows how to keep all that to a bare minimum, so you’ll barely even notice.
+At the end of the day everything will be cleaned up and all equipment removed so you won’t even be able to tell we were there!

 Third Step – Tiles and Masonry:

-By this point, you have decided what kind of finish you desire.
-However, since this is the final step, you will want to be absolutely sure of your selection.
-Once we have signed the final agreement the work will begin.
+By this point, you have decided what kind of finish you desire and since this is the final step, you’ll want to be absolutely sure of your selection.
+Once we’ve signed the final agreement the work will begin.

 For the most part, tiling can take anywhere from 24 to 36 hours.
-Masonry can take a day or two, depending upon the specific needs.
+Masonry can take a day or two, depending upon your pools specific needs.

 Fourth Step – Plumbing Inspection:

 At this point, we want to be sure that the integrity of the plumbing is intact and the pipes are sealed properly to prevent any leaks.
-We will also perform any additional repairs deemed necessary.
-This will take around one working day.
+We’ll also perform any additional repairs deemed necessary.
+This’ll take around one working day.

 Fifth Step – Acid Wash and Applying the Pool Finish: